ppbrown/ai-training/README.md

 # ai-training

-Tools for training certain AI models
+Tools for training certain AI models.

+(Command-line script based)

 I am primarily focused on txt2img models.
 I created this new program because I want to create a model with a currently unsupported architecture.